 - If it is appropriate to introduce this barrier, do you support the increase in regulation this would represent (relative to the existing situation)?
 Would it be expected that this increase would result in any increase in regulatory costs for industry?

-The attached proposal should not be taken as a pre-determined government position.
+The proposal should not be taken as a pre-determined government position.
 It is an approach we are exploring to identify opportunities for regulatory burden reduction.

 Reforms introduced in the